-

 How will I be supported academically on this module?

-In addition to the lectures and seminars, you are able to make direct contact with the module team, usually via email in the first instance, where further support is required.
-This allows the arrangement of ad-hoc individual or group discussions to address specific problems.
-You will also be regularly referred to supporting resources including relevant texts and multimedia relevant to the module.
+In addition to attending the lectures and seminars, you can make direct contact with the module team, usually via email in the first instance, when further support and clarifications are required.
+This allows the arrangement of ad-hoc individual or group discussions to address specific problems or concerns.
+You will also be regularly referred to supporting resources including texts and multimedia relevant to the module.
 References to these resources will be made available through the e-learning portal and in lectures and seminars.
-Individual advice and feedback will be provided on your assignment.
-These will include course work, lecture notes, seminar exercises, and references to other supporting resources for additional reading such as relevant journal and conference papers by academic staff (plus simulation in appropriate software for example MATLAB and GAMS) or any other research informed publications from well-known authors and multimedia related to the module content (e.g. YouTube Channel or open courses in other universities).
-If further clarifications are required, you are encouraged to contact the module team directly during lectures, or seminars sessions or outside of the teaching hours by email in the first instance.
+These will include coursework, lecture notes, seminar exercises, laboratory guidelines and tutorials, and references to other supporting resources for additional reading such as high-impact factor journal and conference papers (including simulation studies using appropriate software for example MATLAB and GAMS) or any other research-informed publications and multimedia (e.g. YouTube Channel or open courses in other universities).

 What will I be expected to read on this module?